rivaas-dev/rivaas/router/README.md

 ### FAQ

-**Q: How does Rivaas Router compare to Gin/Echo/Chi/Fiber in terms of performance?**
-A: Rivaas achieves 155 ns/op (6.5M ops/sec) with only 16B memory and 1 allocation, matching Gin's speed (157 ns/op) while using 5× less memory (80B, 3 allocs), and outperforming Chi (439 ns/op, 720B, 5 allocs) and Fiber (1,404 ns/op, 2KB, 20 allocs).
-Echo is faster at 117 ns/op but uses 2× memory (32B) and 2× allocations.

 **Q: Can I use Rivaas Router with existing HTTP middleware?**
 A: Yes!
 Rivaas Context is compatible with standard HTTP patterns.
 You can adapt existing middleware: